-The month of June presents three opportunities to learn about creating pollinator habitat!
+The month of July presents two opportunities to learn about creating pollinator habitat!
 Chatham County Agriculture Agent Debbie Roos will be giving tours of N.C.
 Cooperative Extension’s Pollinator Paradise Demonstration Garden at Chatham Mills in Pittsboro on these dates:

 The garden was designed to provide forage habitat for pollinators such as honey bees, native bees, butterflies, hummingbirds, plus other pollinators and beneficial insects.
 It features over 215 unique species of plants, 85% of which are native to North Carolina.
 These plants were all procured from local nurseries!